Potential Causes of Baltimore Bridge Collapse From a Structural Engineering Perspective

-CEE Professor Jerome Hajjar explains the potential causes of the catastrophic Baltimore bridge collapse in which several people died, and the risks posed by older bridges and large commercial shipping vessels.
+CEE CDM Smith Professor and Department Chair Jerome Hajjar explains the potential causes of the catastrophic Baltimore bridge collapse in which several people died, and the risks posed by older bridges and large commercial shipping vessels.

 This article originally appeared on Northeastern Global News.
 It was published by Tanner Stening.
 Main photo: A cargo ship is shown after running into and collapsing the Francis Scott Key Bridge on March 26, 2024 in Baltimore, Maryland.
 (Photo by Rob Carr/Getty Images)